-Goals Project Activities for Goals Anticipated Outcomes 2.1.1.1 Increase the number of employment-related cases closed form the previous reporting year.
-Conduct employment focused outreach events and clinics focused on high-demand areas such as expungements, driver's license restoration, unemployment benefits.
+Goals Project Activities for Goals Anticipated Outcomes

+Increase the number of employment-related cases closed form the previous reporting year.
+Conduct employment focused outreach events and clinics focused on high- demand areas such as expungements, driver's license restoration, unemployment benefits.
 Compile statewide database of potential partner organizations.
 Reach out to potential partners serving clients with potential employment issues such as homeless shelters, reentry programs and community centers and develop direct referral processes for those partners.
-There will be a net increase in the number of employment-related cases closed during the next reporting period Provide detailed unit trainings for SCLS attorneys concerning systemic issues within the SC Unemployment Benefit process uncovered by the COVID-19 pandemic.
+There will be a net increase in the number of employment- related cases closed during the next reporting period Provide detailed unit trainings for SCLS attorneys concerning systemic issues within the SC Unemployment Benefit process uncovered by the COVID-19 pandemic.
 Conduct trainings for SCLS attorneys on unemployment benefit appeals and issues specific to the pandemic.
 Record how-to videos on handling employment-related cases and make them available on SharePoint site.
 Outcomes on unemployment benefit cases will improve.
 Increase awareness and education in the rural areas concerning employees' rights, unemployment benefits, wage claims, and barriers to employment.
 Create how-to videos addressing unemployment benefits claims and appeals.
 Expand partnership with local community centers and National Expungement Week in rural areas to provide assistance with expungements, pardons, and driver's license reinstatement.
 Individuals in the unemployment benefit system will experience fewer issues with the procedure.
 There will be an increase in the number of expungements, pardons and driver's license reinstatement cases opened in rural counties.
-Develop guide to employment law for SCLS staff specifically directed at new Develop outline of guide by case specific issue.
-New attorneys with SCLS will be able to quickly familiarize themselves with the law and processes and be better
+Develop guide to employment law for SCLS staff specifically directed at new attorneys to assist in the onboarding process.
+Develop outline of guide by case specific issue.
+Request input from members of employment unit and assign topics/sections.
+Compile portions into Employment Unit Guide.
+New attorneys with SCLS will be able to quickly familiarize themselves with the law and processes and be better prepared to handle cases which will translate into beneficial outcomes in case closures.